kamrulhasanio/VSCodium-Customization/README.md

 VSCodium Customization

-This repository contains my personalized settings for VS Codium, including a list of extensions that enhance my development experience, and some useful keyboard shortcuts for VSCodium.
+This repository contains my personalized settings for VSCodium, including a list of extensions that enhance my development experience, and some useful keyboard shortcuts for VSCodium.

 ## 🛠 VS Code Settings
 ```bash